gemseo/gemseo/doc_src/source/disciplines/index.rst

 - define a class inheriting from :class:`.MDODiscipline`,
 - define the input and output grammars in the constructor,
-- implement the :meth:`!MDODiscipline._run` method which defined the way in which the output set values are obtained from the input set values.
+- implement the :meth:`!MDODiscipline._run` method which defines the way in which the output set values are obtained from the input set values.

 .. note::